MicrosoftLearning/AI-102-AIEngineer/Instructions/08-translate-speech.md

 ## Implement speech translation

-Now that you have a **SpeechTranslationConfig** for the speech service in your cognitive services resource, you can use the **Speech translation** API to recognize and translate speech.
+Now that you have a **SpeechTranslationConfig** for the speech service in your Azure AI services resource, you can use the **Speech translation** API to recognize and translate speech.

 ### If you have a working microphone